|Date:||August 11-17 2007|

 CLIFF KONOLD, SIBEL KAZAK, RICHARD LEHRER, & MIN JOUNG KIM

 We describe two recent teaching experiments in which students build and run models that produce distributions similar to ones they have observed in the real world.
 These modeling capabilities are being incorporated into a new version of the data-analysis software TinkerPlots with the intention of providing a single tool that students can use to explore fundamental connections between data and chance.
 In a fifth grade classroom, students used these capabilities to build and evaluate “factories” that created distributions of measurement errors intended to reproduce characteristics of actual measurements they had made.
-In the second study, grade 6-8 students evaluated similar factories built to model group differences
+In the second study, grade 6-8 students evaluated similar factories built to model group difference.

 A Statistician’s View on the Concept of Inferential Reasoning